James-Fleming12/EvidentialHDC/README.md

 about the **cov-shift extractor** (Section 2): where the frozen decoder already holds, and where the decode rule leaves room.

-For the cov-shift extractor, the label-free prototype update is essentially free — the naive re-estimation reaches the ceiling on every condition:
+For the cov-shift extractor, the label-free prototype update is essentially free: the naive re-estimation reaches the ceiling on every condition:

 - **On the healthy conditions the label-free path is sufficient.** Snow,